TimButterfield/DynamicConfiguration/README.md

 DynamicConfiguration
 ====================

-Dynamic Configuration is a library to enable access to configuration settings without having to create matching configuration types.
+DynamicConfiguration is a library to enable access to configuration settings without having to create matching configuration types.

 I was inspired to write this library as I felt writing configuration classes was duplicating boilerplate code.
 I took inspiration for the syntax from Mark Rendles Simple Data.